Weidmann warns EFSF reforms weaken policy incentives

 BERLIN German central bank Governor Jens Weidmann warned parliament on Monday that new measures taken by the euro zone do not encourage countries to get their budgets in order.

-He said further steps toward liability sharing without weaker states having to surrender some of their economic decision-making set the wrong incentives.
+He said further steps towards liability sharing in the euro zone without weaker states having to surrender some of their economic decision-making set the wrong incentives.

-"The decisions (from July 21) mark a large step in the direction of joint liability and lower disciplinary action by capital markets, without in turn noticeably strengthening control and influence on national fiscal policies," Weidmann said in a speech prepared for the German budget committee.
+"The decisions (from July 21) mark a large step in the direction of joint liability and lower disciplinary action by capital markets, without in turn noticeably strengthening control and influence on nation financial politics," Weidmann said in a speech prepared for the German budget committee.

-Leaders of the bloc agreed on July 21 to extend the powers of the European Financial Stability Facility (EFSF), to include giving precautionary loans to countries under attack in the markets and buying sovereign bonds to prop up struggling states.
+National leaders agreed on July 21 to give the European Financial Stability Facility (EFSF) new powers, including giving precautionary loans to countries under attack in the markets and to buy sovereign bonds to prop up struggling states.

 The changes will have to be approved by national parliaments.
 The German parliamentary budget committee is canvassing the opinions of experts -- also including Bundesbank chief Jens Weidmann -- on the draft law before a vote scheduled for September 29.

-The European Central Bank is filling in until the new powers are implemented and has started buying distressed euro zone debt.
-Weidmann, like his predecessor Axel Weber and former ECB policy maker Juergen Stark, opposed the ECB's decision to reactivate its controversial bond buying program after a 19-week pause, saying it blurs the lines between fiscal and monetary policy and threatens the ECB's independence.
+Until the new powers are implemented, the European Central Bank is filling in and has started buying distressed euro zone debt by reactivating its controversial bond buying programme following a 19-week pause.

+Weidmann, like his predecessor Axel Weber and former ECB policy maker Juergen Stark, opposed the ECB's decision saying it was blurring the lines between fiscal and monetary policy and threatening the ECB's independence.

-Speaking on Monday at a parliamentary budget committee hearing on the EFSF, Weidmann said the bailout fund should focus on more efficient instruments than bond purchases.
+Speaking at a parliamentary budget committee hearing on the EFSF, Weidmann said the bailout fund should focus on more efficient instruments than bond purchases.

-"There are more efficient means than secondary market purchases of bonds, for example credit programs that allow the financing of financial institutes or precautionary credit programs," Weidmann said.
+"There are more efficient means than secondary market purchases of bonds, for example credit programmes that allow the financing of financial institutes or precautionary credit programmes," Weidmann said.

-The Bundesbank president also said it should be discussed whether banks should hold extra capital when purchasing sovereign bonds, something that is not foreseen in the current Basel III regulatory framework.

-"The question is, when it is the right time to implement this discussion," he said.

-Under Basel accounting rules, sovereign debt held in a bank's own currency is still given a risk weighting of zero.
-Critics of the rule say this encourages banks to buy debt without having to build a capital cushion, and provides an incentive for governments not to address their deficit levels as they are still able to borrow.

-ECB Governing Council member Erkki Liikanen said on Monday the bond-buying program was a temporary one.
+ECB Governing Council member Erkki Liikanen said on Monday the bond-buying programme was a temporary one.

-"The ECB (bond-buying) program is ongoing and by character temporary," he told a news conference.
+"The ECB (bond-buying) programme is ongoing and by character temporary," he told a news conference.

-Liikanen, who also heads the Bank of Finland, urged European policymakers to commit to broad-based policies to help stabilize a crisis he said had taken on "systemic dimensions."
+Liikanen, who also heads the Bank of Finland, urged European policymakers to commit to broad-based policies to help stabilise a crisis he said had taken on "systemic dimensions."

 NO SIGN OF FISCAL UNION